-The word “established” means to make firm or make secure, to cause something to be known as certain–to confirm, verify.
-God is the cause of our certainty.
-God makes Christ known in such a way as to confirm its truth.
+The word “established” means to make firm or secure, cause something to be known as sure, confirm, verify.
+God is the cause of the certainty of our faith.
+He makes Christ known in such a way as to prove its truth.

-This word comes to mean increase in inner strength, resulting from greater firmness of character or attitude.
-It means to receive more inner strength, to be strengthened in one’s heart.
+“Established” comes to mean increase in inner strength, resulting in greater firmness of character or attitude.
+The idea is to receive more inner strength and strengthen one’s heart.

-The word in this verse means to be made firm.
 God confirms us in the faith.
-That is, God makes us faithful disciples by strengthening us in Christ’s provisions.
-When we come to grasp who and what Jesus Christ is all about, God will establish us as faithful disciples.
+That is, God makes us faithful disciples by strengthening us in what Christ provided for us.
+When we grasp who and what Jesus Christ is all about, God will establish us as faithful disciples.

 as you have been taught

 Teaching is the foundation for stability (Colossians 1:27-28, 3:16; 1 Timothy 2:7,3:2; 2 Timothy 2:2, 23-26).
 Teaching produces the three characteristics in the previous part of the verse: “rooted,” “built up,” and “established in the faith.
 Their pastor faithfully taught them sound doctrine so that they reached spiritual stability, an edification construct of the soul.

-We need a firm faith established by God in Christ.
+God establishes a firm faith in the soul by teaching unalterable truth in Christ.

-Our repose is upon Christ; we are as unshakable as our Lord.
-Faith in God’s provisions in Christ is the cement for the building of our faith.
+Faith in God’s provisions in Christ is the cement for building faith.
 That kind of faith can withstand any gale that may come.
 A strong Christian can withstand the shock of an enemy assault.
-In this case, the assault is the false teaching of the Gnostics.
+In the case of the Colossians, the assault was the false teaching of the Gnostics.
 When we establish our footings in Christ, God gives us spiritual fixity.
 As we repose upon truths about Christ, we become unshakable similar to our Lord.
 As we repose upon Christ, we become unshakable similar to our Lord.
 His love for us never wavers or fails.
-Since it is God who strengthens our faith, we can face our problems with new power.
+Since God strengthens our faith, we can face our problems with new power.
 Is your faith growing strong in your home, neighborhood, and work?
-God will strengthen our faith in these tests.
+God will strengthen your faith in these tests.